List of La Liga broadcasters: Centralized sale of rights

-Finally, after several years of legal battles and selling the rights individually, on April 30, 2015, Royal Decree-Law 5/2015 was approved, which establishes a joint marketing system for the audiovisual rights of professional football from of the 2016-17 season, which avoids wars between operators and economic inequalities.
+Finally, after several years of legal battles and selling the rights individually, on April 30, 2015, Royal Decree-Law 5/2015 was approved, which establishes a joint marketing system for the audiovisual rights of professional football from the 2016-17 season, which avoids wars between operators and economic inequalities.
 No team will be able to directly market these rights, which must be transferred to the competition organizer, the LFP, which will be the entity in charge of selling the rights through a tender.

 This allowed the 20 clubs to go from earning nearly €800 million to pocketing more than €1.5 billion.
 The rights for this first cycle were granted to Telefonica with one First pick match exclusively, beIN Sports that acquired a package of 8 matches in third choice and Mediapro with the free-to-air match.

 For the 2019-22 cycle, the league put eight lots up for sale.
 Telefónica managed to obtain the rights to lots 4 and 5, which included "one first pick match on each matchday of the First Division, exclusively, eight paid matches of each matchday, exclusively in the third selection", and the highlights of all matches.
 The total cost of the lots awarded was €3.42 billion, 15% more than in the last cycle.

 For the current cycle, La Liga sold the rights to Movistar and DAZN for five seasons from 2022-23 to 2026-27.
 This agreement is valued at €4.95 billion and represents an increase of 1% more compared to the previous agreement that Movistar owned exclusively.

 Movistar broadcasts five games per day and DAZN the remaining five in a new model for selling television rights.
 In addition, Movistar has the right to broadcast three full matchdays.
 GOL Televisión will continue to broadcast one match per day on FTA, with the limitation that it will never be one in which a club from European competitions participates.